Please note orders are currently being dispatched within two working days of receiving them - free shipping over £20 :)

 North Star founders Hols and Krag (Holly and Alex Kragiopoulos!) met at university in Newcastle in 2009.
 Hols studied Human Geography specialising in Sustainable Development and Krag studied History with a particular focus on East Africa.

 Their respective studies took them to East Africa (Malawi, Kenya and Tanzania) in the summer between their second and third year to collect research for their final year dissertation.
 Specifically, Hols was researching the impact of Fairtrade on the social and economic development of smallholder coffee farming communities in Kenya.
 They spent a month in the region of Nyeri interviewing producers about their experience of the coffee market and certification.
-Whilst they were both avid consumers of coffee at this point, this trip was the first time their eyes had been opened to the intricacies of the coffee supply chain and the opportunity it posed for development if trading took place responsibly with the producer being the focus of the transaction…
+Whilst they were both avid consumers of coffee at this point, this trip was the first time their eyes had been opened to the intricacies of the coffee supply chain and the opportunity it posed for positive impact if trading took place responsibly with the producer being the focus of the transaction…

 Having graduated from university, Hols and Krag were set on a career in ethical procurement specifically within coffee.
 For Hols, this resulted in an incredible opportunity to help establish what is now one of the most successful specialty coffee importers in Europe, Falcon Specialty.
 In her role for Falcon, Hols completed numerous buying trips and completed her Q Grader qualification , working alongside some of Europe’s best established and much loved coffee roasteries assisting with blend development and developing the ethical procurement policy.